kojiromike/docker-magento/tools/README.md

 ## Magento Docker Tools Container

-This container isn't configured in fig because it's intended to be run manually.
+This container isn't configured in docker-compose because it's intended to be run manually.
 You can use it to [install Magento](#installing-magento), or to get access to the filesystem for running tools.
 You don't even have to build it yourself.

 ### Pull It